pivotal/docs-tap/install-general.md

     - GitLab
     - Azure DevOps
 - Tanzu Application Platform GUI Blank Catalog from the Tanzu Application section of Tanzu Network
-  - You can find the Tanzu Application Platform GUI Blank Catalog by navigating to [Tanzu Network](https://network.tanzu.vmware.com/) and selecting the Tanzu Application Platform.
-Under the list of available files to download, there is a folder titled `tap-gui-catalogs`.
+  - You can find this by navigating to [Tanzu Network](https://network.tanzu.vmware.com/) and selecting the Tanzu Application Platform.
+Under the list of available files to download, you should see a fodler titled `tap-gui-catalogs`.
 Inside that folder is a compressed archive titled Tanzu Application Platform Blank Catalog.
-You Extract that catalog to the above Git repository of choice.
-This is the configuration location for your Organziation's Catalog inside Tanzu Application Platform GUI.
+You'll need to extract that catalog to the above Git repository of choice.
+This serves as the configuration location for your Organziation's Catalog inside Tanzu Application Platform GUI.

 ### Kubernetes Cluster Requirements
 Installation requires: